“Threads of Compassion” Prayer Shawl Ministry

 We don’t want anyone in our community to go hungry, especially our children.

-When our members and friends go grocery shopping, they can pick up one of the following items and drop them in one of the baskets: Individually wrapped items are best!
+When our members and friends go grocery shopping, they can pick up one of the following items and drop them in one of the baskets located across from the lounge: Individually wrapped items are best!

 - Juice boxes

 - Cracker packs

 - Boxes of raisins or other fruit, fruit snacks

 - Microwave cups of Mac’n’Cheese

 - Applesauce, fruit, or pudding cups.

 Please help us to feed the children of our community!